Pan-Canadian-Genome-Library/pcgl-authz/docs/authorization.md

 The authz API allows for the following types of actions and queries related to data authorization:

-* registering new studies
+* registering new studies (and adding users authorized to edit data for studies)
-* asking about authorization for a user-requested action
+* asking about authorization for a user-requested actions
+* viewing user information
-* listing / editing authorization information for studies and users, including DACO approvals
+* adding authorization information based on a DACO approval

 All authorization in the PCGL is at the level of whole studies.
 We do not currently implement authorization to only a subset of cases or to a subset of data types in a study.

+Authorization stored as study attributes (via the `\study` endpoints) is meant for users who are submitting data for those studies.
+Specific approvals that stem from a DACO request process are stored as user attributes (via the `\user` endpoints).

 ## API spec